 Students' experiences of the College's SQE prep courses: what do they really think?

-We want this to change.
+There’s a lot of noise out there about the SQE isn’t there.
+Often it isn’t good and can add to your concerns about taking the SQE.
 Today, reading ‘reviews’ has become a huge part of the everyday shopping experience.
 After all, when was the last time you bought even a small product from Amazon without double-checking the ratings from previous purchasers?
 So, when it comes to a financial and time investment as significant as solicitor qualification, it’s more important than ever to look at real student experiences to decide if the SQE and its prep course are right for you.

-That’s why, here at The College of Legal Practice, we interviewed a selection of our students to ask them about the College’s SQE prep courses, their experiences with the College, and how prepared they felt for their all-important assessments.
+That’s why, here at The College of Legal Practice, we have pulled together for you honest reviews from a selection of our students all about the College’s SQE prep courses, their experiences with the College, and how prepared they felt for their all-important assessments.
 Ready for some home truths?
 Let’s dive in.

 How important is the flexibility of the prep course?